akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-introduction.md

 - [Portainer](https://github.com/portainer/portainer) installed and configured on one of the servers
 - The [Portainer agent](https://docs.portainer.io/admin/environments/add/docker/agent) installed and configured on all other servers

-- [Docker Socket Proxy](https://github.com/Tecnativa/docker-socket-proxy) installed and configured on all servers
+In order to make Portainer work seamlessly, in this tier I also need to have:

+- Local HTTPS and proper routing with [Traefik](https://traefik.io/)

+This tier ensures that the home lab is extensible, and there is a UI to manage all Docker containers.

 At any given time... ...you get the idea.

 ## Tier FOUR

-Based on top of Tier THREE, things are getting more specific here:
+Based on top of Tier THREE, things are getting more specific here.

+In order to be able to build a `homepage` for the lab, I need to have a service auto-discovery mechanism in place.
+This is where Docker Socket Proxy comes in.
+The requirement here then is to have:

+- [Docker Socket Proxy](https://github.com/Tecnativa/docker-socket-proxy) installed and configured on all servers
-- The local lab's domain name is managed on one of the servers (previously [Nginx Proxy Manager](https://nginxproxymanager.com/))
+- [Homepage](https://gethomepage.dev/) installed and configured on one of the servers
-- Local HTTPS and proper routing is managed (previously [Traefik](https://traefik.io/))

 ## The basis for additional services